Toothpaste: hazardous to dental and bodily health?

 Fluoride, a highly toxic chemical, rather than helping teeth, seems to actually damage teeth by making them too hard and thus brittle.
 Also be aware that fluoride in its chemical form as used in water fluoridation is seriously implicated in cancer causation and can actually "ruin teeth".1

 Fluoridated toothpaste damages gums.
 At the concentrations used in commercial fluoridated toothpaste (1,000 ppm), fluoride causes gum damage by poisoning enzyme activity and slowing down the gums' self-repair mechanisms.
-By brushing your teeth with fluoridated toothpaste, you gums will suffer damage (according to Dr. John Yiamouyiannis, an authority on fluoride's biological effects).2
+By brushing your teeth with fluoridated toothpaste, you gums will suffer damage (according to Dr. John Yiamouyiannis, an authority on fluoride's biological effects, and corroborated by a number of research studies reporting increased gingivitis and gum inflammation caused by fluoridated water consumption or other fluoride sources).2

-Additionally, German toxicity expert Prof. Max Daunderer writes that amalgam from dental fillings is corroded by fluorine (including from fluoridated toothpaste and salt).
+Additionally, German toxicity expert Prof. Max Daunderer warns that amalgam from dental fillings is corroded by fluorine (including from fluoridated toothpaste and fluoridated salt).
+According to Daunderer, fluoride is strictly forbidden for mercury amalgam carriers since fluoride produces mercury(II) fluoride which is able to penetrate into the brain and cause brain damage.

 To help the body detoxify fluoride, increasing iodine levels has been found very helpful.

-If you have ingested a lot of toxic fluoride (and there are, in addition to fluoridated dental "care" products, many other sources such as fluoridated water and any products grown or made with it, salt, milk, etc.4, try increasing your intake of iodine.
-Higher iodine levels in the body help the system to excrete toxic halogens such as fluoride and bromine in the urine (this has been systematically measured and verified).
+If you have ingested a lot of toxic fluoride (and there are, in addition to fluoridated dental "care" products, many other sources such as fluoridated water and any products grown or made with it, salt, milk, etc.4, you may wish to inform yourself about increasing your intake of iodine.
+Higher iodine levels in the body can help the system to excrete toxic halogens such as fluoride and bromine in the urine (this has been systematically measured and verified).

 If you use seaweed as your iodine source (generally, the use of iodised salt will not raise an iodine-deficient body's levels to a sufficient degree), you simultaneously ingest one of the richest sources of all known minerals and trace elements.